This article is financially supported by The Style Network.

 Before marriage, she wanted me to experience the ‘adult’ world by getting my own apartment, and not by leaving the nest to living with a man (husband).
 She wanted me to first enjoy a home that I could call my own.
 Go when I want, and come when I want.

-I try to bridge the gap between me as a parent and my children, so that I have more of an understanding of their development as they grow.
+I try to bridge the gap between me as a parent and my children, especially since I want to have more of an understanding of their development as they grow.
 The ability to express and communicate with my children is important.
 I’m conscious of the parent that I want to be, what choices I’m making, and how I want to raise my children.

 It is my immense responsibility in ensuring the future of my children in the course of their upbringing.
 Educational psychologists emphasize the importance of the first eight years of a child’s life in determining his/her success or failure later in life, as the foundation is laid in the early years of life.
 I try to give my children love, attention, commitment, devotion, a stable home, and a stimulating environment.